Debasement: Coin clipping

-Clipping is the act of shaving off a small portion of a precious metal coin for profit.
-Over time, the precious metal clippings could be saved up and melted into bullion or used to make new coins.
+Clipping is shaving off a small portion of a precious metal coin for profit.
+The precious metal clippings are saved up and melted into bullion or used to make new coins.

-Coin clipping was usually considered by the law to be of a similar magnitude to counterfeiting, and was occasionally punished by death, a fate which befell English counterfeiters Thomas Rogers and Anne Rogers in 1690.
+Coin clipping was usually considered by the law to be of a similar magnitude to counterfeiting, and was occasionally punished by death, a fate which befell English counterfeiters Thomas Rogers and Anne Rogers in 1690, and Edmund Robinson, the curate of Holmfirth in Yorkshire, at around the same date.
 Even among pirates, clipping coins was considered a serious breach of trust.
 Henry Avery's pirate fleet attacked the treasure ship Gunsway in 1695 and netted one of the largest pirate captures in history.
 When fellow pirate William May's crew were found to have traded clipped coins to Avery's crew, Avery took back nearly all the treasure he had shared with May and his men and sent them away.

 Coin clipping is why many coins have the rim of the coin marked with stripes (milling or reeding), text (engraving) or some other pattern that would be destroyed if the coin were clipped.
 This practice is attributed to Isaac Newton, who was appointed Master of the Royal Mint 1699.
 Although most modern fiat coins are unprofitable to clip, modern milling can be a deterrent to counterfeiting, an aid to the blind to distinguish different denominations, or purely decorative.